BruceEckel/ThinkingInPython/src/Jython.rst

 The constructor of each derived class calls the base-class constructor, which adds the new object to the list.
-The **run()** function sorts the list, which automatically uses the **__cmp__()** method that was defined in **Event** to base comparisons on time only.
+The **run()** function sorts the list, which automatically uses the **__cmp__()** method defined in **Event** to base comparisons on time only.
 In this example, it only prints out the list, but in the real system it would wait for the time of each event to come up and then run the event.

 The **__main__** section performs a simple test on the classes.

-The above file is now a module that can be included in another Python program to define all the classes it contains.
-But instead of an ordinary Python program, let's use Jython, inside of Java.
-This turns out to be remarkably simple: you import some Jython classes, create a **PythonInterpreter** object, and cause the Python files to be loaded:
+The above file -- which is an ordinary Python program -- is now a module that can be included in another Python program.
+But instead of using it in an ordinary Python program, let's use Jython, inside of Java.
+This turns out to be remarkably
+simple: you import some Jython classes, create a **PythonInterpreter** object, and cause the Python files to be loaded:

 ..  code-block:: java